 Prerequisites: MATH 1141 and 1142, or equivalent.
 Or: MATH 1120 or MATH 1141 Students with the following majors: EENG, ENDS, AVIT, and CSCI.
-Corequisite: PHYS 2211 Lab must be taken concurrently with General Physics.

-An introductory, algebra based, survey course suitable for science and pre-med majors, covering the topics of measurement, space, time, vectors, one dimensional and multi-dimensional motion, dynamics, forces, work and energy, conservation of energy, systems of particles, collisions, rotational motion, rotational dynamics, elasticity, fluids, gravitation, waves and sound, heat and thermodynamics.
-Lab PHYS 2211 must be taken concurrently.
+An introductory algebra-based survey course suitable for science and pre-med majors, covering the topics of measurement, space, time, vectors, one dimensional and multi-dimensional motion, dynamics, forces, work and energy, conservation of energy, systems of particles, collisions, rotational motion, rotational dynamics, elasticity, fluids, gravitation, waves and sound, heat and thermodynamics.
+The lab portion of the course provides concurrent hands on experiments, which require imperial data to be collected, analyzed, and synthesized to solidify the physical concepts in PHYS 2201.

-PHYS 2202 General Physics II 4 credits (Algebra Based) Prerequisite: PHYS 2201 Corequisite: PHYS 2212
+PHYS 2202 General Physics II 4 credits (Algebra Based)

+Prerequisite: PHYS 2201 Corequisite: PHYS 2212